• Duration18 Days / 17 Nights

 What's Included

-• Airport pick and drop off by private car or van depending on group size.
+• Airport pick-up and drop-off by private car or van, depending on group size.

-• Assistant Sherpa guide to support group and help the potters as per group size.
+• Assistant Sherpa guides to support group and helps the potters as per group size.

 • All necessary Sherpa porters to carry your main pack and camping gear.